 On the Fuse Workforce blog, we aim to keep HR and payroll managers up to date about issues that affect your job, and give you tools to help you create a positive, sustainable workplace.
 This year, we’ve written about a wide variety of topics, including current events, best practices, and industry trends.
 In case you haven’t been following along all year, here are a few of our most popular articles and series from 2017 to get you caught up:

 Keeping up with the news on the Affordable Care Act is difficult, and maintaining ACA compliance can feel like a full-time job.
 Over the years, we’ve worked hard to provide you with educational resources to help you stay up to date and manage ACA compliance in your organization.
-To continue in that effort, we’ve put together a (really) long list of frequently asked questions employers and HR professionals have about ACA reporting to be sure you’re prepared when the 2018 ACA reporting deadlines roll around.
+To continue in that effort, we’ve put together a (really) long list of frequently asked questions employers and HR professionals have about ACA reporting requirements to be sure you’re prepared when the 2018 ACA deadlines roll around.

 As 2017 draws to a close, it’s time for leaders in every workplace to evaluate what’s worked well in the past year, and what needs to be changed or updated in the year to come.
 It’s also the time of year when every thought leader in every industry starts to share what they think (or hope) will happen in the coming year.